Rishabanath/Cpp-Practice-Questions/README.md

 How to Use 🛠

 -Clone the repository:
-  Copy code: git clone https://github.com/Rishabanath/Cpp-Practice-Questions.git -Navigate to the desired directory:
+  Copy code: git clone https://github.com/Rishabanath/C-Practice-Questions.git -Navigate to the desired directory:
-  Copy code: cd Cpp-Practice-Questions/Main
+  Copy code: cd C-Practice-Questions/Main
--Compile and run any C++ file:
+-Compile and run any C file:
-  Copy code: g++ filename.cpp -o output && ./output
+  Copy code: g++ filename.c -o output && ./output

 Why This Repository?
 I created this repository to:
-✔️ Keep track of my C++ learning progress.
+✔️ Keep track of my C learning progress.
 ✔️ Share useful problem sets for others to practice.
 ✔️ Improve coding efficiency and problem-solving skills.